Justice Ruth Bader Ginsburg, Champion Of Gender Equality, Dies At 87

 After that, she found, the calls were few and far between.
 It seemed, she said, that most infractions were not worth calling a busy husband about.

-The Supreme Court's Second Woman
+The Supreme Court's second woman

 In 1980 then-President Jimmy Carter named Ginsburg to the U.S. Court of Appeals for the District of Columbia.
 Over the next 13 years, she would amass a record as something of a centrist liberal, and in 1993 then-President Bill Clinton nominated her to the Supreme Court, the second woman appointed to the position.